Ukraine to construct a wall along its border with Belarus

 According to Tymoshenko, 3 km of the border had already been built.
-Tymoshenko wrote that “We all want security and we are doing everything we can to prevent even a hypothetical enemy advance.”
+Tymoshenko wrote: “We all want security and we are doing everything we can to prevent even a hypothetical enemy advance.”

-Ukraine began fortifying its border with Belarus already in August, by blowing up bridges, mining certain areas as well as digging in along the border.
-Today, after almost 3 months, these new border fortifications will make a new invasion attempt from the Belarusian direction much harder for Russia than it was in February.
+Ukraine already began fortifying its border with Belarus in August, by blowing up bridges, mining certain areas as well as digging in along the border.
+Today, after almost three months, these new border fortifications will make a new invasion attempt from the Belarusian direction much harder for Russia than it was in February.

 Tymoshenko added that fortifications were also being built along Ukraine’s northern border with Russia.
-However, while 3km of the wall along the border with Belarus is finished, there are 1083km more to cover.
-Not an easy task to say the least, and in addition to time consuming it’s also expensive.
+However, while 3 km of the wall along the border with Belarus is finished, there are 1,083 km more to cover.
+Not an easy task to say the least, and in addition to being time-consuming it’s also expensive.

 Ukraine is likely looking to finish as much of the border wall as possible until December/January, when the threat of a new invasion attempt from Belarus is expected to increase.

-In July, Poland completed its 186km long wall along its border with Belarus.
-The wall is a 5.5m high steel barrier fitted with barbed wire and electronic surveillance systems.
-In August, Lithuania finished its 670km long fence along its border with Belarus, fitted with razor wire and electronic surveillance systems.
-Shortly after Lithuania finished its fence, Latvia began the construction of a 149.7km long fence along its border with Belarus.
+In July, Poland completed its 186-km long wall along its border with Belarus.
+The wall is a 5.5m high steel barrier already fitted with barbed wire, and soon to be fitted with electronic surveillance systems.
+In August, Lithuania finished its 670-km long fence along its border with Belarus, fitted with razor wire and electronic surveillance systems.
+Shortly after Lithuania finished its fence, Latvia began the construction of a 149.7-km-long fence along its border with Belarus.

-Belarus’ three neighbouring EU-countries decided to wall themselves off from Belarus after last years migrant crisis on the Belarusian-EU border, which western countries say was orchestrated by Belarusian strongman Alexander Lukashenko and his regime.
+Belarus’ three neighbouring EU-countries decided to wall themselves off from Belarus after last year's migrant crisis on the Belarusian-EU border, which Western countries say was orchestrated by Belarusian strongman Alexander Lukashenko and his regime.

 Like Poland, Ukraine is also constructing a physical wall, which is probably harder to get past.
 Lithuania, however, is still reporting cases of Belarusian border guards cutting up its fence and letting through migrants into Lithuania.